pagliares/jdbc-hands-on-lab/README.md

 ### The database bookstore_jdbc used in this course:

 In this hands-on, the database bookstore_jdbc is created with aid of **PHP MyAdmin** that comes bundled with **MAMP**.

+An SQL script is used to create and populate the tables in the MySQL database (See SQL_Script folder in this repository).

+SQL_Script/bookstore.sql
+Use PHP MyAdmin, MySQL monitor (from terminal/console) or any other SQL front-end to import/execute the scripts contents.

 ### MySQL Connector/J